December 10th, 2018 • Budget Approval

 Every organization has its own budget workflow.
 There could be one person who prepares the budget, or a whole team could be involved in the process.
 Budgets are approved by one or more people, or you may need budgets on a project basis.
 The bottom line is that what works for one organization might not work for another.

 You can customize forms where department heads enter the details.
 You can even have itemized information in tabular form.
 This ensures a uniform format no matter who prepares the budget.
-Most of the information is either pre-filled; you can even fetch data from other tools by connecting them with Kissflow Finance.
+Most of the information is either pre-filled; you can even fetch data from other tools by connecting them with Kissflow Finance and Operations cloud.

 You can create an approval hierarchy and ensure that information reaches the right person at the right time.
 It makes it easier for them to approve a budget or make a new iteration.